-NOTES
+Notes:

-- i.
-Research on infectious diseases was neglected. - ii.
-54,2 per cent of the total expenditure in 1987 to 12,4 per cent in 1997. - iii.
-With the exclusion of the medical sciences. - iv.
-The NRF (8 October 2004) states clearly that it '...will support research only within these focus areas'. - v.
-If reasonable throughtput rates of 20 per cent had been achieved 25,000 more graduates would have been produced. - vi. '... that the ministry will be able to plan the country's highly skilled human resource provision efficiently by determining how many students may be admitted to which programmes' (SAUVCA April 2004). - vii.
-Specific sectors, such as public health, were not investigated and it is precisely in these sectors that many medical doctors are leaving the country. - viii.
-In 2003 the NRF commenced the development of a National Research Agenda for Social Sciences, Law and Humanities. - ix.
-This percentage should be qualified.
-The western part of South Africa is a semi-desert with a sparse population.
+1 Research on infectious diseases was neglected.

+2 54,2 per cent of the total expenditure in 1987 to 12,4 per cent in 1997.

+3 With the exclusion of the medical sciences.

+4 The NRF (8 October 2004) states clearly that it '...will support research only within these focus areas'.

+5 If reasonable throughtput rates of 20 per cent had been achieved 25,000 more graduates would have been produced.

+6 '... that the ministry will be able to plan the country's highly skilled human resource provision efficiently by determining how many students may be admitted to which programmes' (SAUVCA April 2004).

+7 Specific sectors, such as public health, were not investigated and it is precisely in these sectors that many medical doctors are leaving the country.

+8 In 2003 the NRF commenced the development of a National Research Agenda for Social Sciences, Law and Humanities.

+9 This percentage should be qualified.
+The western part of South Africa is a semidesert with a sparse population.
 The eastern part of the country accommodates the majority of the population on relatively fertile land with a high rainfall.
-These facts do not, however, mean that the country is not unfairly divided. - x.
-'41 per cent of the Africans in the agricultural section had no schooling'
+These facts do not, however, mean that the country is not unfairly divided.

-(Strategic Plan for the Department of Agriculture 2004: 42).
+10 '41 per cent of the Africans in the agricultural section had no schooling' (Strategic Plan for the Department of Agriculture 2004: 42).

-xi.
-Sector Education Training Authority.
+11 Sector Education Training Authority.

-xii.
-Land claims on the largest tea plantation in South Africa near Tzaneen are the main reasons why production will be terminated.
+12 Land claims on the largest tea plantation in South Africa near Tzaneen are the main reasons why production will be terminated.
 More than 10,000 workers will lose their jobs.